stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 :::

 Since only one page of memory is allocated to the stack, there is a limit to how deeply you can nest subroutine calls.
 (The result of exceeding this limit is termed [stack overflow](https://en.wikipedia.org/wiki/Stack_overflow).)
-However, it is unlikely that you will ever reach this limit.
-Instead, it is more likely that you will not need to devote all of the stack page to the stack, in which case you are free to treat the unused space as regular system RAM.
-Since the stack grows downwards from `$01FF`, it is the initial bytes of the stack page that you would be able to use in this way.
+It is unlikely that you will ever reach this limit.
+It is more likely that you will not need to devote the entire stack page to the stack.
+In that case you are free to treat the unused space as regular system RAM.
+Since the stack grows downwards from `$01FF`, it is the initial bytes of the stack page that would be unused.

-The MOS MCS6500 microcomputer family programming manual has the following guidance regarding when to use subroutines:
+The MOS MCS6500 programming manual includes the following guidance about subroutines:

 > [T]he use of subroutines should be limited to those cases where the user expects to duplicate code of significant length several times in the program.
 In these cases, and only in these cases, is subroutine call warranted rather than the normal mode of knowing the addresses and specifying them in an instruction.
 In all cases where timing [is] of significant interest, subroutines should also be avoided.
 Subroutines add significantly to the setup and execution time of problem solution.
 > — [Section 8.8, MOS MCS6500 microcomputer family programming manual](http://users.telenet.be/kim1-6502/6502/proman.html#88)

-When entering a subroutine, it is sometimes not only the current value of the Program Counter that needs to be stored on the stack.
-Consider a scenario where you have a particular value in the Accumulator and you then call a subroutine.
-The subroutine might load a different value into the Accumulator, overwriting that original value.
-When the subroutine returns, you would not be able to just pick up from where you were before.
+When entering a subroutine, you might need to store more than the value of the Program Counter.
+You might have a particular value in the Accumulator before you call the subroutine.
+The subroutine might load a different value into the Accumulator.
+When the subroutine returns, you would not be able to pick up from where you were before.

-To deal with this, there are operations to push the current value of the Accumulator and the Processor Status register onto the stack, and corresponding operations to pop them off.
-This allows you to save extra information onto the stack, although you have to manage pushing and popping this extra data yourself.
-Pushing should be performed right at the start of the subroutine, and popping should be performed just before returning.
+To deal with this, you can push the value of the Accumulator and the Processor Status register on to the stack.
+You can also pop them off.
+This allows you to save extra information onto the stack.
+You have to manage pushing and popping this data yourself.
+Perform pushing right at the start of the subroutine, and popping before returning.

 ::: opcode